-The extractor hood 524 serves to extract water vapour from cooking areas in caravans or campers.
+The extractor hood 524 serves to extract water vapour from cooking areas in motorhomes.
 The integrated halogen lamps (2) serve to illuminate the work surface.

 The fan and the lighting (2) can be switched independently via the operating panel (1).
 At the same time.
 The integrated grease filter (3) prevents the extraction system from being contaminated from inside.